website masthead

 In certain situations, such as transformers used on oil rigs, chemical contamination or salt spray can damage the transformer.
 For instance, exhaust from nearby engines may deposit a layer of carbon onto the coils, damaging the insulation.
 In addition, salt spray can corrode internal components.
 These problems are more likely when the ventilation for the transformer allows salt spray air or engine exhaust into the device.

 Another issue comes from vibrations of heavy equipment nearby.
 Constant vibrations over time can loosen connections, promoting shorting or overall failure.
 Often, transformers that experience mechanical damage from vibrations may become noisy from the loose connections.
-Monitor the area for vibrations and install vibration dampening pads under the unit to mitigate this form of damage.
+Monitor the area for vibrations and install vibration-damping pads under the unit to mitigate this form of damage.

 Lastly, poor ventilation can prevent the transformer from operating as needed.
 Proper airflow is necessary to provide fresh air and help maintain a stable temperature for the transformer’s operation, thus preventing overheating.
 Use ventilation fans for spaces that do not allow for more space to improve the natural airflow.